 Cost Recovery for Nuclear/IGCC Power Plants - HB 395 by Rep. Murphy (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.
 The bill also would require the utility to refund any pre-completion funds to the ratepayers and would prevent the utility from charging the ratepayers to offset lost revenues.

 BILLS THAT ONLY APPLY TO MUNIS

-Public Records/Utility Agencies Information Technology Security - SB 776 by Sen. Bradley (R) and HB 1025 by Rep. Antone (D) would create an exemption from the public records law for information related to security of technology for municipal electric utilities.
+Public Records/Utility Agencies Information Technology Security - SB 776 by Sen. Bradley (R) would create an exemption from the public records law for information related to security of technology for municipal electric utilities.